w3f/Grants-Program/applications/web3bazaar.md

 - **Telegram:** unrealS3mz

 ### Legal Structure
 This is a fully-open source project with a treasury funded only through gratns and donations.
-There's no legal structure and there was never a company incomporation.
+There's no legal structure and there was never a company incorporation.

 ### Team's experience